SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 ```

 1. The value of the field `AUTHN_LOGIN_EVENT` is used to determine the `event.category` and `event.type`
-2. The value SUCCESS allows to define the outcome
+2. The value `SUCCESS` is used to define the outcome
 3. The

 will result into this ECS document